Logo

 Millard Fillmore's name has become a byword in popular culture for easily forgotten and inconsequential presidents.

-Meanwhile, the Millard Fillmore administration resolved a controversy with Portugal left over from the Taylor administration; smoothed over a disagreement with Peru over guano islands; and peacefully resolved disputes with Britain, France, and Spain over Cuba.
+The Millard Fillmore administration resolved a controversy with Portugal left over from the Taylor administration, smoothed over a disagreement with Peru over guano islands, and peacefully resolved disputes with Britain, France, and Spain over Cuba, all without the US going to war or losing face.

-Grayson applauded Millard Fillmore's firm stand against Texas's ambitions in New Mexico during the 1850 crisis.
+Grayson applauds Millard Fillmore's firm stand against Texas's ambitions in New Mexico during the 1850 crisis.

 When, as President, Millard Fillmore sided with proslavery elements in ordering enforcement of the Fugitive Slave Law, he all but guaranteed that he would be the last Whig President.